Answers to Your Top FAQ About Traveling to the Azores Islands!

 Practically everywhere you look in the Azores, you can see clear signs of volcanic activity, from steaming hot springs to the hardened lava remains of recent eruptions.
 While you are visiting, be sure to check out the black sand beaches in the Azores, as well as the geysers and thermal springs found in the famous Furnas Valley on Sao Miguel Island.
 You can even sample a special Azores meal called cozido which is actually cooked underground by the natural heat of the volcano!
 And if you want to see the effects of a recent eruption, go to Faial Island and explore the Capelinhos Volcano.

 18. Try out the thermal springs

-One of the most memorable highlights of your entire Azores trip will surely be enjoying a delightful bath in the numerous thermal springs that are located on the islands, especially in São Miguel Island.
+One of the most memorable highlights of your entire Azores trip will surely be enjoying a delightful bath in the numerous thermal springs that are located on the islands, especially on São Miguel Island.
 While visiting this largest of the Azores islands, you must try out the most famous of the springs: Poça Dona da Beija, Caldeira Velha, and Terra Nostra.
-All of these dreamy locales feature beautiful, iron-rich pools, where you can relax in warm waters and luxuraite in the peaceful and serene beauty of Azores nature.
+All of these dreamy locales feature beautiful, iron-rich pools, where you can relax in warm waters and luxuriate in the peaceful and serene beauty of Azore's nature.

 19. It’s an affordable destination

 Thankfully, the Azores is a destination where your wallet won’t suffer.
 You can get a lot of value from the Azores, and it is a place where your money goes a long way.
 For example, food and accommodation in the Azores are relatively cheap when compared to the rest of Western Europe.
 To give you an idea of average costs you can expect to pay when dining out, budget for around 15 euros per meal, and that includes eating quite well!
 Also, for two people sharing a typical double-occupancy hotel room, the average price for that accommodation in the Azores would be around 100 euros per day.